WeRePack/repack-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+= Am I forced to give a discount? =

+No!
+You are not!
+But you can show your good will and that you are not taking part to maximize profit, but to support the initiative and environment.

-= How to set up and customize the coupon code =
+= How to set up and customize a coupon code =

 The plugin gives you maximum flexibility and accepts all WooCommerce coupons that can be applied to the shopping cart.
-Just create a new copuon named 'WeRePack', it will be added or removed automatically when you select the RePack checkbox.
+Just create a new coupon named 'WeRePack', it will be added or removed automatically when you select the RePack checkbox.
 If you want to name coupon differently, add the filter `add_filter( 'repack_coupon_name', 'MyCouponName' )` to your `functions.php`.

 = How to use the shortcode =